KHADAR134/XOR-GATE-IMPLEMENTATION/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner /Google Colab

 ## Related Theory Concept:
+Logic gates using neural networks help understand the mathematical computation by which a neural network processes its inputs to arrive at a certain output.
+This neural network will deal with the XOR logic problem.
+An XOR (exclusive OR gate) is a digital logic gate that gives a true output only when both its inputs differ from each other.

+The information of a neural network is stored in the interconnections between the neurons i.e. the weights.
+A neural network learns by updating its weights according to a learning algorithm that helps it converge to the expected output.
+The learning algorithm is a principled way of changing the weights and biases based on the loss function.

 ## Algorithm
 1. Import the required libraries.